Arithmetic Fundamental Lemma for the spherical Hecke algebra: AFL Conjectures for the Hecke algebra

 Then the inhomogeneous version AFL is as follows.
 We emphasize that this conjecture is only a special case of Conjecture \ref{AFL}. \begin{conjecture} (AFL for the spherical Hecke algebra $\CH_K$, inhomogeneous version.)
 Let $f\in\hk$.
 Then

-whenever $g\in U(\BV_{n+1})_{\rs}$ is matched with $\gamma\in S_{n+1}(F_0)_\rs$. \end{conjecture}
+whenever $g\in \U(W_1)_{\rs}$ is matched with $\gamma\in S_{n+1}(F_0)_\rs$. \end{conjecture}

-\begin{remark} There is also the special case of the AFL conjecture when the second factor of $\varphi\in \hkf\otimes\hk$ is the unit element.
-It is unclear to us whether this case is simpler than the general case. \end{remark}
+\begin{remark} There is also the special case of the AFL conjecture \ref{AFL} when the second factor of $\varphi\in \hkf\otimes\hk$ is the unit element.
+It is not clear to us how to simplify the analytic side in this case. \end{remark}